frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/perm-level-error-in-permission-manager.md

 - Assigning permission to System Manager at level 0.

     Or

 - By removing permission at level 1 and 2.

-After executing one of the above step, you should be able to successfully add new permissions rules in the Role Permission Manager.
+After executing one of the above steps, you should be able to successfully add new permissions rules in the Role Permission Manager.

 {next}